slevey087/nashJS/README.md

 # nashJS
 A flexible and extendable game theory simulator for Javascript.
 Meant for testing different games and strategies.
-This is early days, bug reports and feature requests are very welcome (but might take a while).
+This is early days, bug reports and feature requests are very welcome (but might take a while). __This is a work in progress__.
+Not everything is functional, nor are all the help files written yet.
+Patience is appreciated.

 ## Installation